cyral-quickstart/quickstart-sidecar-cloudformation-ec2/docs/s3-browser.md

 To configure the sidecar to work on the S3 File Browser, set the following parameters in your CloudFormation stack:

-  - `SidecarDNSName`: Add the sidecar custom CNAME.
+  - `DNSName`: Add the sidecar custom CNAME.
   - `LoadBalancerCertificateArn`: Add the ARN of the TLS certificate in AWS Certificate Manager.